ambassadorlabs/telepresence-header-propagation/go/README.md

 `ServerBefore` calls any functions passed to it before the request is passed further down the stack.
 So we get the header we want to propagate and add it to the context that is passed down through the call stack.
-In this case we are only grabbing the `X-Telepresence-Id` header but we could add any others that we care about, or even all of them.
+In this case we are only grabbing the `x-telepresence-id` header but we could add any others that we care about, or even all of them.

-To make the request to `/finaluppercase`, in `service.go`, in the `InitialUppercase` function, we create a new HTTP client:
+To make the request to `/finaluppercase`, in [service.go](service.go), in the `InitialUppercase` function, we create a new HTTP client:

 ```go
 client := httptransport.NewClient(